|Nutrition Facts (per serving)|

 Time is the biggest factor with a homemade lychee liqueur, but the result is worth the wait.
 It will take about one month to finish.

-This recipe makes about 16 ounces or little more than a pint of liqueur.
+This recipe makes about 16 ounces or a little more than a pint of liqueur.
 It's best to start with this smaller batch until you perfect the recipe to your taste.
-Take notes on any adjustments you make and once you have it where you like it, scale it up to make a larger batch.
+Take notes on any adjustments you make, and once you have it where you like it, scale it up to make a larger batch.

-Cut the lychee fruits in half.
-Add the pieces to a glass jar that's at least 16 ounces.
-Add the zest of one lime, then fill with 375 milliliters of vodka.
+Peel and cut the lychee fruits in half.
+Add the pieces to a glass jar that has a capacity of at least 16 ounces.
+Add the zest of 1 lime, then fill the jar with the vodka.

 Seal the jar and give it a good shake.

-Store in a cool, dark place for 4 weeks, shaking it every couple of days.
-Give it a taste test after 2 weeks, then again a week later to see how the flavor is progressing.
-It may take longer than four weeks to get your ideal flavor.
+Store in a cool, dark place for four weeks, shaking it every couple of days.
+Give it a taste test after two weeks, then again a week later to see how the flavor is progressing.
+Four weeks will give it a good flavor, but it might take more to get to your ideal flavor.

 Once the vodka is flavored to your liking, heavily strain the fruit from the vodka through a cheesecloth or a very clean kitchen towel.
 Be sure to squeeze all of the liquid from the lychee.

-Strain again to ensure all of the syrup is removed from the fruit.
+Strain again to ensure all of the liquid is removed from the fruit.
 During this final straining, you can filter it directly into the bottle that will store the liqueur: Use a funnel and place the cheesecloth inside.

 Add 1 cup of simple syrup to the bottle, tighten the lid, and shake vigorously.
-Store the finished liqueur in the refrigerator where it will keep for about 3 months.
+Store the finished liqueur in the refrigerator where it will keep for about three months.